The Salesforce Spring ‘20 Release Features We’re Excited About

 - Create a Filtered List of Records Using Time-Related Conditions (Beta) — With this feature, you no longer have to build a report to find and edit lists like all the cases closed this year.
 This helps your users edit records quickly right from within their workflow.

 - Secure Your Sandbox Data with Salesforce Data Mask — When building a partial or full copy Sandbox, you can now hide or mask data for security.
 This is helpful for securing data and preventing accidental automation, like sending email, from a Sandbox.
 You enable this feature through a managed package installed in your production org that then masks data when Sandboxes are created or refreshed.

-- Reports and Report Builder in Community — Reports and the Report Builder is now directly available within Lightning Communities to users with Communities licenses.
+- Reports and Report Builder in Experience Cloud — Reports and the Report Builder is now directly available within Lightning Experience Cloud to users with Experience Cloud licenses.

 - Deploy Customizations Sooner After Uploading a Change Set — Change sets deploy faster now and everyone will be happier.
 How fast?
 We’ll all soon find out!

 - Configure Get Records Elements Without Selecting Fields — If you set a Get Records element in a Flow, you can now just automatically store all fields related to that record.
 You don’t have to manually set variables; you don’t have to choose which fields to store.
 You can now set the Flow to pull in all fields in your Get Records element, and you’ll never have to worry that you’ve remembered to get everything you need.